kasleiden/kasleiden.gitlab.io/_staff_members_en/052-bianca.md

 name: DR. BIANCA BOYER
 title: Senior adviseur en gz-psycholoog
 group: team
-summary: Bianca is senior adviseur bij het kenniscentrum en gz-psycholoog.
-Daarnaast is ze universitair docent bij de afdeling Ontwikkelings- en Onderwijspychologie aan de Universiteit Leiden.
+summary: Bianca is a senior advisor at the knowledge center and a healthcare psychologist.
+She is also an assistant professor at the Department of Development and Educational Psychology at Leiden University.
 image: /img/bianca.jpg
 ---

-Bianca is senior adviseur bij het kenniscentrum en gz-psycholoog.
-Daarnaast is ze universitair docent bij de afdeling Ontwikkelings- en Onderwijspychologie aan de Universiteit Leiden.
+Bianca is a senior advisor at the knowledge center and a healthcare psychologist.
+She is also an assistant professor at the Department of Development and Educational Psychology at Leiden University.